 February 29, 2012

 When you see people you haven’t seen in a long time, it’s common to notice the smallest things that are different about them.
 But when you see them every day, years could go by, hair could go grey, weight could be lost and gained, and yet you’ll barely notice anything different about them.
-It’s odd, but that’s just the way we are – unfortunately, it’s not a trait that works well when faced with title tags.
+It’s odd, but that’s just the way we are – unfortunately, it’s not a trait that works well when dealing with search engine optimisation and title tags.

 How is this characteristic relevant with title tags you say?
 As one of the leading website design and SEO companies in Sydney, we’ve been faced with the task of making and remaking various title tags for numerous company websites, and one of the most common occurrences we’ve encountered is that, after long periods of time staring at their websites, website owners tend to overlook the most basic and arguably the most important part of their website, which is the title tag.

-Though most people who view websites (and not build them) barely notice they’re actually there at the very top of the browser, those of us who know the inner workings of search engines know that title tags serve a very important role that is beyond simply being a label.
+Though most people who view websites (and not build them) barely notice title tags are actually there at the top of the browser's window, those of us who know the inner workings of search engines optimisation realise that title tags serve a very important role that is beyond simply being a label.
 Search engine marketing news site SEOMoz states that it is “the single most important on-page SEO element” apart from the overall content within a website.
-Search engine optimisation writer Rick DeJarnette concurs, stating on Search Engine Land that aside from appearing on your browser, your search engine results page and as anchor text on external websites, title tags also possess “the most SEO power of any tag on the page for establishing keyword relevance” and it is ideally “the best place to get a concise description of the content on the page.”
+SEO writer Rick DeJarnette concurs, stating on Search Engine Land that aside from appearing on your browser, your search engine results page and as anchor text on external websites, title tags also possess “the most SEO power of any tag on the page for establishing keyword relevance” and it is ideally “the best place to get a concise description of the content on the page.”
 “This one tag is a huge opportunity to properly introduce your page to both human users (via the SERPs) and to search engines (for building keyword relevance),” writes DeJarnette.
-Clearly, it is now easy to understand why this is important for search engine optimisation.
 Your title tag can be likened to a pillar that stands at the forefront of your website, encapsulating everything your website or page is about while also holding your website and its many pages up in search results pages.
-Suffice to say, your title tag will have to be pretty solid, so if you’ve been staring at your title tag for far too long perhaps it’s about time you took a look at it from a different angle.
+Suffice to say, your title tag will have to be pretty solid to achieve the full benefits related to search engine optimisation that it can offer a website, so if you’ve been staring at your title tag for far too long perhaps it’s about time you took a look at it from a different angle.

 Propping That SEO Pillar Up Right